Earle Hall, Room 100

 Honors College students may choose in one or more semesters to participate in an Honors College tutorial with the Academic Director, Nicholas Rizopoulos.
 Modeled on systems such as those at Oxford and Cambridge Universities or Yale University’s famed Scholar of the House program, the tutorial provides highly motivated students a chance to explore selected topics in great depth and to develop their skills in writing and argumentation through the rigorous supervision of the director.

 The Senior Thesis

 All Honors students must complete the senior thesis, a yearlong project designed to bring about and to demonstrate intellectual mastery and to encourage the integrity and responsibility that only a complex project can elicit.
 Often the thesis grows out of a project the student has undertaken in the sophomore or junior year in research or independent work on or off campus.
 Sometimes students begin something entirely new.
 Students must agree with their adviser on a topic by mid-October of their senior year.

-Throughout the year, students are supervised not only by their departmental adviser but also by one of the Honors College Academic Directors, Nicholas Rizopoulos or Gregory Mercurio.
+Throughout the year, students are supervised not only by their departmental adviser but also by one of the Honors College Academic Director, Nicholas Rizopoulos.

 In the spring, when the student and adviser are satisfied that the thesis is ready for presentation, the thesis is given to readers before whom the thesis is defended.
 The defense is meant to be both an exploration of the student’s achievement and a further intellectual challenge.